labring/sealos/docs/4.0/docs/cloud/apps/scp/scp.md

 # sealos Cloud Provider

-sealos Cloud Provider (SCP)
+Sealos Cloud Provider (SCP)
-Allows users to easily launch a custom kubernetes cluster on all major public cloud platforms.
+allows users to easily launch a custom kubernetes cluster on all major public cloud platforms.
 It currently supports AWS, and will support Ali Cloud, Tencent Cloud, Huawei Cloud, GCP, Azure, and Baremetal in the future.

 ## Product Advantages